Cat coat genetics: White spotting and epistatic white

-The KIT gene determines whether or not there will be any white in the coat, except when a solid white coat is caused by albinism.
+The KIT gene determines whether or not there will be any white in the coat, except when a solid white coat is caused by albinism, which happens on a different locus (C).
 White spotting and epistatic white (also known as dominant white) were long thought to be two separate genes (called S and W respectively), but in fact they are both on the KIT gene.
 The two have been combined into a single white spotting locus (W).
-White spotting can take many forms, from a small spot of white to the mostly-white pattern of the Turkish Van, while epistatic white produces a fully white cat (solid or self white).
+White spotting can take many forms of particoloured (bicolour or tricolour) patterns, from a small spot of white to the mostly-white Van pattern of the Turkish Van, while epistatic white produces a completely white cat (solid or self white).
 The KIT gene W locus has the following alleles: